jensaymoo/AlterRoslynMcp/README.md

 - `column` (optional): Column number (1-based) pointing to the symbol in the source file.
 - `direction` (optional): Which direction to trace. `upstream` finds callers (who uses this). `downstream` finds callees (what this calls). `both` returns both directions.
 Defaults to `both`.
 - `depth` (optional): How many levels of the call chain to traverse.
 Defaults to `2`.
 Use larger values for deeper analysis. `null` behaves the same as omitting the parameter.
+- `includePossibleTargets` (optional): When true, also returns possible-runtime-target edges for uncertain interface or polymorphic dispatch.
+Direct static edges remain separate in the main edge list.

 ### `find_callers`

-Use this tool when you need only the immediate direct callers of a symbol.
-It is a focused wrapper around `trace_call_flow` that always traces `upstream` with depth `1`, so it returns direct callers only and does not include transitive callers.
+Use this tool when you need only the immediate direct upstream callers of a symbol.
+This is a focused wrapper around call-flow tracing and does not traverse beyond one caller level.

 Parameters:
 - `symbolId` (optional): The stable symbol ID, obtained from `resolve_symbol`, `list_types`, or `list_members`, for the symbol whose immediate direct callers you want to inspect.